vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==

+[ Add function ][ Heading / Core Heading ] Added a visibility toggle to exclude headings from being displayed in the VK Blocks Table of Contents block.
 [ Other ][ PR Content ][ Staff ][ Card ][ Icon Card ]Added "not recommended" to block name.

 = 1.103.0 =